How do I allow multiple RDP sessions to a Windows Server 2012 R2?

 Bonus tip: Easier way to allow multiple users Remote Desktop on Windows Server 2012 R2

-Actually, to allow multiple users Remote Desktop on Windows Server 2012 R2 isn’t necessary to be so complicated.
-You can use the third-party remote desktop tool AnyViewer, which allows multiple users to access a remote desktop on Windows Server OS in a simpler way.
+Actually, allowing multiple users to Remote Desktop on Windows Server 2012 R2 isn’t necessary to be so complicated.
+You can use the third-party remote desktop tool- AnyViewer, which allows multiple users to access a remote desktop on Windows Server OS in a simpler way.
 Let’s quickly review its benefits over RDP before getting started.

-- Network restriction.
+- Less network restriction.
 RDP can’t be used when the two devices are on different networks unless you set up a port forwarding or use a VPN, while AnyViewer can be used directly without network restriction.

 - Built-in chat.
-RDP doesn’t support built-in text chat, while AnyViewer supports it.
+RDP doesn’t support built-in text chat, while AnyViewer supports it, which makes you can communicate with your partner conveniently.

 Step 1.
 Download, install, and launch AnyViewer on both computers.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

-Step 4.
+Step 3.
 Log in to the same AnyViewer account on multiple devices.
 You will then see a list of all the devices that have been logged into the same account.
-By selecting Remote control, any two of the three devices can start unattended remote access to a third device at the same time.
+By selecting One-click control, any two of the three devices can start unattended remote access to a third device at the same time.

 This post primarily introduces how to allow multiple users Remote Desktop on Windows Server 2012 R2.
 After reading through, you may find that achieving multiple remote connections via RDP on Windows Server 2012 R2 is complicated, taking so many steps and configurations.
 Therefore, we recommended the free remote desktop software AnyViewer to you.
 With it, you can achieve multiple remote connections easily.